fastlane/fastlane/snapshot/README.md

 [app launch];
 ```

-_Make sure you only have one `launch` call, as Xcode adds one automatically on new test files._
+_Make sure you only have one `launch` call in your test class, as Xcode adds one automatically on new test files._

 ![assets/snapshot.gif](assets/snapshot.gif)